jbranso/.emacs.d/README.md

 * Emacs 24.
 I have not tested this config on emacs 23.
 I've removed any of Purcell's hacks to support older versions of emacs.
 * To make the most of the programming language-specific support in this config, further programs will likely be required, particularly those that [flycheck](https://github.com/flycheck/flycheck) uses to provide on-the-fly syntax checking.
+* To use the silver searcher, one will have to install the silver searcher
+* To use ggtags, one will have to install gnu global.
+* To use many of the packages that I use, will require manual configuration.
+For example to stream music, you will have to edit provide your own configuration.
+To use gnus, you'll have to edit the config file.
+This is the case for a few other packages.

 ## Installation